Handley Page Type O: Development

 After a series of proving flights at Hendon, 1456 was accepted by the RNAS and was flown to Manston for further trials.
 These revealed that despite a reduced balance area on the elevators, there was still a tail oscillation problem.
-A lack of directional stability caused by the increased forward side area was partly cured by adding a fixed fin but to find the cause of the tail oscillation, the Admiralty called in Frederick Lanchester from the National Physics Laboratory.
+A lack of directional stability caused by the increased forward side area was partly cured by adding a fixed fin but to find the cause of the tail oscillation, the Admiralty called in Frederick Lanchester from the National Physical Laboratory.
 Lanchester agreed that simple structural weakness was not the root of the problem and that resonance of the fuselage was the probable cause.
 Static tests on the third prototype which had a redesigned, stiffer, fuselage structure showed nothing.
 Lanchester flew as an observer in an amidships crew position on 26 June.
 The tail oscillations started at 80 mph and Lanchester observed that the tail twisted by 15° to either side and that there was asymmetrical movement of the right and left halves of the elevators, which were connected by long control cables rather than being rigidly linked.
 He recommended that they be rigidly linked, that elevator balances be removed and additional bracing added between the lower longerons and the lower tailplane spar, measures which were successful in solving the problem.

 The fourth prototype was completed with the same fuselage structure as the second prototype and had provision for armament, with a Scarff ring mounting in the nose, a pair of post mountings in the mid position and a gun mounting in the rear fuselage.
 This was also the first O/100 to be fitted with 320 hp Rolls-Royce Eagle engines.
 After completing acceptance trials, the second and third prototypes were retained at Manston to form a Handley Page training flight.
 The first prototype was rebuilt to production standard and the fourth prototype tested a new nacelle design, which was un-armoured, had an enlarged fuel tank and a shorter fairing obviating the need for the tail to fold.
 The new nacelle was used on all aircraft built after the initial batch of twelve.
 From 1461, an additional 130 impgal fuel tank was fitted in the fuselage above the bomb floor.
 A total of 46 O/100s were built before being superseded by the Type O/400.